 4.4.
 Variations on the Classic Recipe

-- Add fresh herbs like parsley or cilantro for a burst of freshness.
+- Toss in fresh herbs like parsley or cilantro at the end for a fresh taste.

 5. Popular Variations of Chicken and Rice Around the World